shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 --- abstract

 Prefix hijacking has emerged as a major security threat in the Border Gateway Protocol (BGP), garnering widespread attention.
 To mitigate such attacks, Internet Routing Registries (IRR) and Resource Public Key Infrastructure (RPKI) have been developed, providing reliable mappings of IP prefixes to authorized Autonomous Systems (ASes).
 Nonetheless, challenges persist due to outdated Route objects within IRR and the limited deployment rates of RPKI.
-This document serves to outline the current state and problem statement for verifiable route origin.
+This document serves to outline the current state and problem statement for route origin registry.

 --- middle

 # Introduction

 The Border Gateway Protocol (BGP) is widely utilized for inter-domain routing.
-However, its lack of built-in security mechanisms makes it vulnerable to various threats, such as prefix hijacking {{RFC7908}}.
+However, its lack of built-in security mechanisms makes it vulnerable to various threats {{RFC4272}}, such as prefix hijacking {{RFC7908}}.
 To address this issue, the global Internet infrastructure needs to establish a database that records the mapping of IP prefixes to authorized origin Autonomous Systems (ASes).
 This database would enable the verification of BGP announcements and facilitate the identification of unauthorized routing.

-Currently, network operators primarily rely on the Internet Routing Registry (IRR) and Resource Public Key Infrastructure (RPKI) for route origin validation.
+Currently, network operators primarily rely on the Internet Routing Registry (IRR) and Resource Public Key Infrastructure (RPKI) {{RFC6480}} for route origin validation.
 However, IRR lacks effective validation mechanisms and fails to incentivize resource holders to update objects, resulting in outdated information.
 Similarly, RPKI faces challenges related to complex operations, misissued Route Origin Authorizations (ROAs), and the hierarchical dependencies of certificates, limiting its widespread deployment.

-This document aims to provide insights and recommendations to network operators, researchers, and policymakers for improving the security and robustness of the global routing system by analyzing the problems associate dwith verifiable route origin, with a specific emphasis on the integration of multi-source data.
+This document aims to provide insights and recommendations to network operators, researchers, and policymakers for improving the security and robustness of the global routing system by analyzing the problems associate with route origin registry.

 # Requirements Language

 {::boilerplate bcp14-tagged}

 # Working Definition of Route Origin Registry

-TBD
+Routing origin registration refers to a repository that records the mapping of IP prefixes to the ASNs authorised to announce it, where resource holders can register route origin mapping relationships themselves or delegate to others.

+Route origin registries include the IRR and the RPKI.
+The IRR records the binding relationship between IPs and ASNs via the Route(6) object defined by the Routing Policy Specification Language (RPSL).
+The RPKI system is a formally verifiable database based on resource certificates that define extensions to X.509 to represent the IP prefix and ASN.

 # Problem Statement

-## Integrity and Accuracy of Route Origin
+## Integrity and Accuracy

 As the adoption of Resource Public Key Infrastructure (RPKI) continues to grow, the number of address prefixes registered with RPKI is gradually increasing.
 However, the coverage of address space within RPKI remains relatively low.
 Relying solely on RPKI database for route filtering and validation is insufficient due to this limited address space coverage.

 Concurrently, the absence of duplicate and unauthorised checking by RPKI during the issuance of resource certificates has resulted in the inability to guarantee data accuracy within the ROA.
 Furthermore, RPKI continues to face security risks, including those associated with centralised authorisation and the inconsistencies of relying parties.
 Notably, the protection rate of route origin validation(ROV), as indicated by RoVista {{RoVista}}, is significantly lower compared to route origin authorization(ROA) coverage.

 As mentioned in {{RFC7682}}, the lack of certification and incentives for maintaining up-to-date data within Internet Routing Registry (IRR) database leads to lower accuracy and integrity of the information.
 While a few databases exhibit regular updates, many others have low activity, with Route objects remaining unchanged for several years.
 Recent measurement {{IRRegularities}} reveals that IRR databases with low update activity exhibit lower overlap rates in recent BGP announcements compared to those with higher activity.
-This indicates that databases with lower activity may contain a higher proportion of outdated and stale Route objects, thereby impacting the reliability of the data sources.
+This indicates that databases with lower activity may contain a higher proportion of outdated and stale Route objects, thereby impacting the reliability of the route origin registry.
 Additionally, {{IRRegularities}} also notes a decreasing trend in address space coverage in certain IRR databases, emphasizing the need to prioritize data accuracy.

 In summary, while the adoption of RPKI is growing, the limited coverage of address space within RPKI and the challenges associated with maintaining up-to-date data in IRR databases underscore the need for a comprehensive and accurate approach to route filtering and validation.
-Efforts should focus on improving the accuracy, integrity, and coverage of data sources to ensure the reliability and security of the global routing infrastructure.
+Efforts should focus on improving the accuracy, integrity, and coverage of route origin registry to ensure the reliability and security of the global routing infrastructure.

 ## Multi-origin ASes Analysis